ktmud/cached-dependencies/README.md

-# setup-webapp
+# cached-dependencies

 [![](https://github.com/ktmud/setup-webapp/workflows/Tests/badge.svg)](https://github.com/ktmud/setup-webapp/actions?query=workflow%3ATests) [![codecov](https://codecov.io/gh/ktmud/setup-webapp/branch/master/graph/badge.svg)](https://codecov.io/gh/ktmud/setup-webapp)

 Enable **multi-layer cache** and **command shorthands** in any workflows.
-Mostly useful for webapps where frontend and backend services are built separately.
+Mostly useful for building webapps that require separate caches for frontend and backend dependencies.

-Using predefined shortcuts and cache layers, you can easily split workflows and manage caches with minimal redudant code.
+By using the built-in or your own predefined shortcuts and cache layers, it is now easier than ever to split workflows and manage caches with minimal redudencies.

-## Example
+## Usage

+### Getting started

-A simple Python app that setups pip cache and npm cache at the same time:
+Let's set up a simple Python app with both `pip` and `npm` cache in one simple step:

 ```yaml
 jobs: